NDepend

 Hence better isolate the persistence layer accesses and make them more explicit.
 This is why at NDepend we promote rules like UI layer shouldn’t use directly DB types that can be easily adapted to enforce any sort of code isolation.

-Persistence is what we call a cross-cutting concerns, an aspect of the implementation that tends to spawn all over the code.
+Persistence is what we call a cross-cutting concern, an aspect of the implementation that tends to spawn all over the code.
 We can expect that most domain objects are concerned with persistence.
-Other cross-cutting-concerns we want to separate domain objects from include: validation, log, authentication, error handling, threading, caching.
-The need to separate domain entities from those cross-cutting concerns can be handled by some OOP pattern like the pattern decorator for example.
-Alternatively some Object-Relational Mapping (ORM) frameworks and some Aspect-Oriented-Programming (AOP) frameworks can be used.
+Other cross-cutting concerns we want to separate domain objects from include validation, log, authentication, error handling, threading, network, user interface and caching.
+The need to separate domain entities from those cross-cutting concerns is achievable through OOP patterns like the pattern decorator for example.
+Alternatively, some Object-Relational Mapping (ORM) frameworks and some Aspect-Oriented-Programming (AOP) frameworks can be used.

 Let’s consider this version of Employee:

 The ComputePay() behavior is under the responsibility of the finance people and the ReportHours() behavior is under the responsibility of the operational people.
 Hence if a financial person needs a change to be implemented in ComputePay() we can assume this change won’t affect the ReportHours() method.
 Thus according to the version of SRP that states “a class should have one reason to change”, it is wise to declare these methods in different dedicated modules.
-As a consequence a change in ComputePay() has no risk to affect the behavior of ReportHours() and vice-versa.
-In other words we want these two parts of the code to be independent because they will evolve independently.
+As a consequence, a change in ComputePay() has no risk of affecting the behavior of ReportHours() and vice-versa.
+In other words, we want these two parts of the code to be independent because they will evolve independently.

-This is why Robert C. Martin wrote that SRP is about people : make sure that logics controlled by different people are implemented in different modules.
+This is why Robert C. Martin wrote that SRP is about people : make sure that logic controlled by different people is implemented in different modules.

 The SRP is about encapsulating logic and data in a class because they fit well together.
 Fit well means that the class is cohesive in the sense that most methods use most fields.
-Actually cohesion of a class can be measured with the Lack of Cohesion Of Methods (LCOM) metric.
-See below an explanations of LCOM (extracted from this great Stuart Celarier placemat) What matters is to understand that if all methods of a class are using all instances fields, the class is considered utterly cohesive and has the best LCOM score, which is 0 or close to 0.
+Actually, one can measure the cohesion of a class with the Lack of Cohesion Of Methods (LCOM) metric.
+See below an explanation of LCOM (extracted from this great Stuart Celarier placemat) What matters is to understand that if all methods of a class are using all instances fields, the class is considered utterly cohesive and has the best LCOM score, which is 0 or close to 0.

-Typically the effect of a SRP violation is to partition a class methods and fields into groups with few connections.
-The fields needed to compute the pay of an employee are not the same than the fields needed to report pending work.
-This is why the LCOM metric can be used to measure adherence to SRP and take actions.
-You can use the rule Avoid types with poor cohesion to track classes with poor cohesion between methods and fields.
+Typically the effect of an SRP violation is to partition the methods and fields of a class into groups with few connections.
+The fields needed to compute the pay of an employee are not the same as the fields needed to report pending work.
+This is why we can estimate the adherence to SRP and take action based on the LCOM metric.
+One can use the rule Avoid types with poor cohesion to track classes with poor cohesion between methods and fields.

-While we can hardly find an easy definition for what is a responsibility we noticed that adhering to SRP usually results in classes with a good LCOM score.
-On the other hand, not adhering to SRP usually leads to the God class phenomenon: a class that knows too much and does too much.
-Such god class is usually too large: violations of rules like Avoid types too big, Avoid types with too many methods, Avoid types with too many fields are good candidate to spot god classes and refactor into a finer-grained design.
+On the other hand, not adhering to SRP usually leads to the God class phenomenon.
+A god class knows too much and does too much.
+Such god class is usually too large.
+Violations of rules like Avoid types too big, Avoid types with too many methods, Avoid types with too many fields are good candidates to spot god classes.
+Once god class are well identified, they can be refactored into a finer-grained design.

-Here are a set of objective and concrete guidelines to adhere to SRP:
+Here are objective and concrete guidelines to adhere to SRP:

 • Domain classes must be isolated from Cross-Cutting Concerns: code responsible for persistence, validation, log, authentication, error handling, threading, caching…

 • When implementing your domain, favor POCO classes that do not have any dependency on an external framework.
-Note that a POCO class is not necessarily a fields and properties only class, but can implement logic/behavior related to its data.
+A POCO class is not necessarily a fields and properties-only class but can implement logic/behavior related to its data.

-• Use your understanding of the Domain to partition code: logics related to different business functions should be kept separated to avoid interference.
+• Use your understanding of the Domain to partition code: logic related to different business functions should be kept separated to avoid interference.

 • Regularly check the Lack of Cohesion Of Methods (LCOM) score of your classes.